pr1m0x/changers.org/README.md

 | /start| Create a new petition |
 | /edit/:id/event | Update a petition |
 | /search| Search for petitions |

-## What you can see
-- New petitions @ "/" below the banner
-## What you can not do
+## Whats not implemented
-- Add a profile image for user
+- Upload a avatar for user
-- Click on the tags @ "/" and search for those topics
+- Using the tag-buttons
-- Signup to a petition
+- Signup for a petition
+- Like functionalities

 ## Features